awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-securestring.md

 + You want to be able to audit when sensitive data is accessed \(AWS CloudTrail\)\.
 + You want to encrypt your sensitive data and you want to bring your own encryption keys to manage access\.

 If you choose the `SecureString` datatype when you create a parameter, then Parameter Store uses an AWS Key Management Service \(KMS\) customer master key \(CMK\) to encrypt the parameter value\.
-KMS uses either a customer managed CMK or an AWS managed CMK when encrypting the parameter value\.
+KMS uses either a customer managed CMK or an AWS\-managed CMK when encrypting the parameter value\.
 For more information about AWS managed and customer managed CMKs, see [AWS Key Management Service Concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) in the *AWS Key Management Service Developer Guide*\.
-For more information about Parameter Store and KMS encryption, see [How AWS Systems Manager Parameter Store Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html)\.
+For more information about Parameter Store and AWS KMS encryption, see [How AWS Systems Manager Parameter Store Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html)\.

 **Note**
 To view a CMK, use the AWS KMS DescribeKey operation\.
-This CLI example uses DescribeKey to view an AWS managed CMK\.
+This AWS CLI example uses DescribeKey to view an AWS\-managed CMK\.

 ```
 aws kms describe-key --key-id alias/aws/ssm